St. Mary Akron Schola page

 5. Hymns

 We can only do English hymns before and after the Mass.
-We believe that hymn texts form a unity, and that doing one or two verses of a hymn to get the priest and servers to the altar is silly.
-For the reason, we finish the processional hymn at the recessional.
 We also use hymns with Latin texts at the Offertory, where they make it easy to adjust the length of the music to the liturgical action.

 From St. Sebastian: